-- Having unresolved issues,
+- Having unresolved problems,

 - Having too much automation and little human contact,

-- Having non-personalized customer service,
+- Having a non-personalised after-sales service,

-- Having angry or disrespectful employees.
+- Angry or disrespectful employees.

-💡 All of these mistakes can negatively impact the customer experience and may damage your reputation. 🤐 Personalization of the customer relationship is one of the most important success factors for loyalty.
-Treating customers individually and taking their preferences into account is the foundation of a successful experience.
+💡 All these mistakes can have a negative impact on the customer experience and risk damaging your reputation. 🤐 Personalising the customer relationship is one of the most important success factors for building loyalty.
+Treating customers individually and taking their preferences into account is the basis of a successful experience.

 It’s important to remember that your customers want a quality customer experience.
-So, if you don’t listen to their expectations and needs, they will turn to your competitors.
+So if you don’t listen to consumers’ expectations and needs, they will turn to your competitors

 Focusing on a single contact is no longer an option.
-Instead, you need to understand your own service strategy to take into account all the communication channels used by your target and keep the whole experience seamless.
+Instead, you need to understand your own service strategy to take into account all the communication channels used by your target and keep the whole experience seamless

 If you want to know how to convert your prospects into customers, then read this article! ⚡